-People are building homes of all shapes and sizes from the steel shipping containers that carry goods on trains, trucks, and ships.
-These shipping containers are generally available in 10ft, 20ft, and 40ft sizes.
-The smallest shipping container can provide around 100 square feet of floor space for a shipping container home.
+People are building homes of all shapes and sizes from steel fabricated units that carry goods on trains, trucks, and ships.
+These units are generally available in 10ft, 20ft, and 40ft sizes.
+The smallest can provide around 100 square feet of floor space for a home.

-Interest in shipping container homes is part of a wider global interest in saving money with prefabricated and modular homes.
-Many potential homeowners are looking for lower construction and maintenance costs, which is exactly what a shipping container home provides.
-Container homes are also a great way to contribute to recycling and eco-living.
+Interest in modular homes is part of a wider global interest in saving money with prefabricated homes.
+Many potential homeowners are looking for lower construction and maintenance costs, which is exactly what a intermodal home provides.
+These are also a great way to contribute to recycling and eco-living.

-And while there are a huge number of variables that influence costings of a container home, such as geography, size, design, finishing’s, etc, generally it is found that container homes do offer some cost savings for most owners.
-This article will look at how a person can save money by living in a shipping container home:
+And while there are a huge number of variables that influence costings, such as geography, size, design, finishing’s, etc, generally it is found that homes do offer some cost savings for most owners.
+This article will look at how a person can save money by living in a home: